lawrencela/research_technical_writing/README.md

 # Research & Technical Writing
-A collection of my research and (sample) technical writing can be found in this repository.
+A collection of my research and technical writing can be found in this repository.